Underground Railroad: Arrival in Canada

 Fort Malden, in Amherstburg, Ontario, was deemed the "chief place of entry" for escaped slaves seeking to enter Canada.
 The abolitionist Levi Coffin, who was known for aiding over 2,000 fugitives to safety, supported this choice.
 He described Fort Malden as "the great landing place, the principle terminus of the underground railroad of the west."
 After 1850, approximately thirty people a day were crossing over to Fort Malden by steamboat.
 The Sultana was one of the ships, making "frequent round trips" between Great Lakes ports.
 Its captain, C.W.
 Appleby, a celebrated mariner, facilitated the conveyance of several fugitives from various Lake Erie ports to Fort Malden.
-Other fugitives at Fort Walden had been assisted by William Wells Brown, himself someone who had escaped slavery.
+Other fugitives at Fort Malden had been assisted by William Wells Brown, himself someone who had escaped slavery.
 He found employment on a Lake Erie steamer and transported numerous fugitives from Cleveland to Ontario by way of Buffalo or Detroit.
-"It is well known", he tells us, "that a great number of fugitives make their escape to Canada, by way of Cleaveland. ...The friends of the slave, knowing that I would transport them without charge, never failed to have a delegation when the boat arrived at Cleaveland.
-I have sometimes had four or five on board at one time."
+"It is well known," he tells us, "That a great number of fugitives make their escape to Canada, by way of Cleaveland. [sic] ...The friends of the slave, knowing that I would transport them without charge, never failed to have a delegation when the boat arrived at Cleaveland. [sic] I have sometimes had four or five on board at one time."

 Another important destination was Nova Scotia, which was first settled by Black Loyalists during the American Revolution and then by Black Refugees during the War of 1812 (see Black Nova Scotians).
 Important Black settlements also developed in other parts of British North America (now parts of Canada).
 These included Lower Canada (present-day Quebec) and Vancouver Island, where Governor James Douglas encouraged Black immigration because of his opposition to slavery.
 He also hoped a significant Black community would form a bulwark against those who wished to unite the island with the United States.